Walter Sawall

 Walter Sawall (18 July 1899 – 31 January 1953) was a German cyclist.
 Between 1927 and 1931 he won four medals at the UCI Motor-paced World Championships, including two gold medals in 1928 and 1931.

-He left school at age 15 to help earning money for his family of eight siblings.
-While distributing newspapers and goods he became involved in cycling.
-He had his first competition in 1916 and his biggest successes around 1930.
-For four years he rode behind Ernest Pasquier, a French pacer, though they could not speak each other's language.
+He left school at the age of 15 to help earn money for his family of eight siblings.
+While distributing newspapers and goods, he became involved in cycling.
+He had his first competition in 1916, with his greatest successes coming around 1930.
+For four years, he rode behind Ernest Pasquier, a French pacer, even though they could not speak each other’s language.
 Sawall retired in 1934 due to a bowel disease developed from cycling.
 He died in 1953 of a brain tumor.
 In 1932, a street in Erkner, where he lived, was named after him.